Forecasted Treatment Effects: Baseline case: Unobserved-Components FAT

 \subsection{Choice of basis functions and tuning parameters}

-Our proposed method for forecasting counterfactuals in Definition \ref{basisdef} requires choosing: 1) the type of basis functions $b_k(t)$; 2) the number of basis functions $q_i$; and 3) the number of pre-treatment periods used for the estimation $R_i$.
-We discuss the tradeoffs that these choices create and offer some practical recommendations for empirical researchers.
+Our proposed method for forecasting counterfactuals in Definition \ref{basisdef} requires choosing: 1) the number of pre-treatment periods used for the estimation $R_i$; 2) the type of basis functions $b_k(t)$; and 3) the number of basis functions $q_i$.
+We discuss how these choices affect inference and offer some practical recommendations for empirical researchers.

-According to Theorems \ref{th:Unbiasedness1} and \ref{th:Unbiasedness2}, the choice of basis functions only matters when the DGP has a deterministic time trend, in which case the basis functions need to be correctly specified to ensure unbiasedness (up to the order).
-When the DGP is possibly stationary or has a stochastic trend, the choice of basis functions does not matter for unbiasedness.
+The choice of estimation window, $R_i$, involves a trade-off.
+In our class of DGPs, a larger $R_i$ generally yields an estimator with smaller variance, but a shorter $R_i$ can guard against violations of our assumptions stemming from parameter instability in pre-treatment data.
+While plotting pre-treatment time series offers informal guidance on such instability, applying our method to long-T settings reveals a heightened sensitivity to the chosen estimation window.
+This is because the increased likelihood of structural changes and parameter instability over extended periods becomes a critical concern.
+This challenge resonates with discussions in the regression discontinuity literature regarding bandwidth selection (e.g., \citealt{GelmanImbens2019}).